victorchall/EveryDream2trainer/doc/TWEAKING.md

 ## Epochs

 EveryDream 2.0 has done away with repeats and instead you should set your max_epochs.
-Changing epochs has the same effect as changing repeats.
-For example, if you had 50 repeats and 5 epochs, you would now set max_epochs to 250.
+Changing epochs has the same effect as changing repeats in DreamBooth or EveryDream1.
+For example, if you had 50 repeats and 5 epochs, you would now set max_epochs to 250 (50x5=250).
 This is a bit more intuitive as there is no more double meaning for epochs and repeats.

     --max_epochs 250 ^

+This is like your "amount" of training.

+With more training data for your subjects and concepts, you can slowly scale this value down.
+More example images mean an epoch is longer, and more training is done simply by the fact there is more training data.

+With less training data, this value should be higher, because more repetition on the images is needed to learn.

-## Save interval
+## Save interval for checkpoints

-While EveryDream 1.0 saved a checkpoint every epoch, this is no longer the case as it would produce too many files when repeats are removed.
-To balance both people training large and small datasets, you can now set the interval at which checkpoints are saved.
+While EveryDream 1.0 saved a checkpoint every epoch, this is no longer the case as it would produce too many files as "repeats" are removed in favor of just using epochs instead.
+To balance the fact EveryDream users are sometimes training small datasets and sometimes huge datasets, you can now set the interval at which checkpoints are saved.
 The default is 30 minutes, but you can change it to whatever you want.

 For isntance, if you are working on a very large dataset of thousands of images and lots of different concepts and know it will run for a few hours you may want to save every hour instead, so you would set it to 60.